-MMPs varied in their performance for the CY 2016 quality withholds.
-Most MMPs received 75 percent or higher of the withhold amount for the quality withhold measures for CY 2016, only one MMP did not, based on the latest data available.
+MMPs varied in their performance for the CY 2017 and 2018 quality withholds.
+All MMPs received 75 percent or higher of the withhold amount for the quality withhold measures for these two CYs.

-Four of the ten plans' data reported performed at a level that qualified them to receive 100 percent of their quality withhold payments.
+In CY 2017, nine of the ten and in CY 2018, eight of the ten plans' data reported performed at a level that qualified them to receive 100 percent of their quality withhold payments.14